giuntoli-group/nmm-week6/README.md

 # nmm-week6

 Colloids are fun, but let's go up in scale and model complexity!
-This assignment is similar in scope to the one of last week, but we focus on macromolecules/polymers with Coarse grained models.
+This assignment is similar in scope to the one of last week, but we focus on polymers with coarse grained models.

 ## Assignment 1 - Who needs Atoms?

-Develop a Coarse Grained model for a simple polymer (polylactic acid) from a higher-resolution all-atom model.
+Develop a coarse grained model for a simple polymer (polylactic acid) from a higher-resolution all-atom model.
 The complex macromolecular structure means that the chemical connectivity must be considered by using multiple beads with bonded interactions.
-For both bonded and non-bonded interactions we follow a coarse-graining scheme called Iterative Boltzmann Inversion.
+For both bonded and non-bonded interactions, we follow a coarse-graining scheme called (Iterative) Boltzmann Inversion.
+With number of iterations N=1...
+Credit to Yang Wang (wangyang.cgmd@gmail.com) for the original scripts.

 ### Instructions